161 Maiden Lane: Construction

 Construction of the building, then known as One Seaport Residences, began in July 2015.
 Jack Resnick & Sons, which owned the similarly named One Seaport Plaza at 199 Water Street, sued Fortis for trademark infringement that September.
 The two firms came to an agreement in December 2015, when Fortis agreed to market the building using the numeral version of the name, 1 Seaport, for a limited period.
 After that period had ended, Fortis could not market the building as either "One Seaport" or "1 Seaport".
 Fortis submitted a condominium offering plan for the building to the New York Real Estate Finance Bureau, which approved the plan in late February 2016.
 Fortis estimated that it would be able to sell 80 condos for a total of $272 million.
+Fortis hired the Italian firm Pizzarotti as general contractor, likely in part because of Pizzarotti's low rates.
+SSC High Rise was hired as the concrete subcontractor.

-Condo sales launched in April 2016, with the cheapest condos being offered for $1.2 million.
+Condo sales launched in April 2016, with the cheapest being offered for $1.2 million.
 Twenty percent of the units were in contract within one day.
 At the time, the structure was supposed to open in early 2018.
 Swedish real estate broker Fredrik Eklund was among the earliest condominium buyers, acquiring a duplex on the 46th and 47th floors.
+Fortis offered to make Eklund a monopoly on marketing the building's condos, provided that he was able to sell one-quarter of the units in eight weeks.
+Eklund opened a sales office in London after contemplating opening offices in other cities around the world.

 Bank Leumi USA, a subsidiary of Bank Leumi, gave Fortis a $90 million construction loan for the property in June 2016.
 To attract buyers, Fortis announced a partnership with Hinckley Yachts in late 2016, renting three luxury yachts to condominium owners.
 Under the terms of its condo offering plan, Fortis was to have finalized the first condo sales in January 2018.
-If Fortis had failed to finalize any contracts by June 2018, the developer had to provide an updated budget; buyers could renege from their contracts if the project had overrun its $273 million budget by at least 25 percent.
+If Fortis had failed to finalize any contracts by June 2018, the developer had to provide an updated budget; buyers could renege on their contracts if the project had overrun its $273 million budget by at least 25 percent.